Celebrity branding: Brand recognition

 Brand recognition is a huge part of celebrity branding.
 Brand recognition is where the general public is able to establish a brand from its attributes.
 It is most successful when a brand is exposed without a company name and is then recognized by the customer through the visual signifiers such as logos, slogans, and colors.
 An example of this is Coke whereby their signature color is red and consumers acknowledge that.
 Brand recognition is extremely effective in promotional campaigns.
 To measure brand recognition and the effectiveness it has on promotional campaigns, companies will conduct experiments on study groups for results.
 If brands are equal in quality similar products brand recognition will always have an advantage of higher sales.

-This quote explains that there are two types of celebrity endorsement: explicit and implicit.
+Celebrity endorsements may be designed as explicit, implicit, or both.
 An example of explicit endorsement can be seen through Beyoncé's sponsorship deal with PepsiCo.
 In 2012, Beyoncé and PepsiCo sat down and penned a partnership deal that is estimated to be worth approx. $50 million, that embraces the standard Pepsi print and TV commercials that Beyoncé will appear in, as well as a more unorthodox 'creative fund' for any future projects Beyoncé chooses to take on.
-This is an effective explicit endorsement because not only does Beyoncé have incredible reach, being one of the world's biggest female popstars, but also the term 'partnership' feels more genuine for consumers which may make them more likely to believe that Beyoncé is endorsing the Pepsi product because she believes in the product and the company behind it, rather than some celebrity endorsements which feel forced, or where consumers see through the endorsement and assume it is just a business decision on behalf of the celebrity to make some extra cash.
+The collaboration between Beyoncé and Pepsi has been described as a high-profile example of an explicit celebrity endorsement, in which a long-term partnership is used to promote both the brand and the performer.

 An example of implicit endorsement can be explained by noticing the growing number of Beats by Dre portable speakers that have been appearing in pop and hip-hop music videos, (such music videos include Lady Gaga, Miley Cyrus, Nicki Minaj and Britney Spears).
 The celebrities involved are not expressly mentioning the Beats product within their music videos, but their presence amongst these celebrities convey the message of it being a high-quality product associated with those of a high social class, particularly those who are industry leaders in music.